TrisPatt/heritage-housing-predictive-analytics/README.md

 The amount of living space significantly impacts sale price.
 Larger living areas on the ground floor, first floor, and second floor will correlate with higher property values.

 Validation Plan:
-Analyze the relationship between sale price and living space variables (GroundLivingArea, FirstFloorSF, SecondFloorSF) using scatterplots.
+Analyse the relationship between sale price and living space variables (GroundLivingArea, FirstFloorSF, SecondFloorSF) using scatterplots.
 Compute correlation coefficients to quantify the strength of the relationships.